notpoiu/Scripts/README.md

 # Scripts
-Collection of scripts i have decided to open source
+Collection of scripts i have decided to open source.
+All of these scripts were made by me.